Just a short walk from the beach, El Duque teams stylish interiors with 2 big pools.

 With themed evenings.
 Highchairs are available on request and gentlemen are required to wear long trousers for dinner.

 The entertainment programme boasts a large variety of activities that changes each week.
-You can expect quizzes, bingo and cabaret, so you're sure to be entertained.
+You can expect quizzes, bingo and cabaret nights.

 Items marked with * incur extra charges which are payable locally